esthershiin/hackdavis2020/README.md

 <img width="1416" alt="Screen Shot 2020-07-31 at 2 09 58 AM" src="https://user-images.githubusercontent.com/46742484/89020273-7de03700-d2d3-11ea-9975-ce43adc5966c.png">

-This github contains the skeleton of the web application.
+This repo contains only the skeleton of the web application.
 More can be found here: https://github.com/andreabogle/BearTracks

 For more information: https://devpost.com/software/beartracks